Is eHarmony worth it and how well does it work compared to the more mainstream dating apps like Tinder and Bumble?

 Because of its reputation , users on eHarmony have already self-selected themselves so that the people seeking hookups or short term stuff don’t stay on the app for long.

 However, price and the matchmaking process are the biggest reasons why eHarmony discourages users who just want hookups or something short term.

 eHarmony’s paywall is essentially a “put your money where your mouth is” kind of thing.
-People who want a long term relationship generally see eHarmony as an investment so they can get the kind of partner they want.
+People who want a long term, serious relationship generally see eHarmony as an investment so they can get the kind of partner they want.
 After all, the app only needs to work once.

-People who want something short term don’t usually want to pay eHarmony’s relatively high price when they can just stick to free casual dating apps like Tinder.
+People who want something short term don’t usually want to pay eHarmony’s relatively high price when they can just stick to free casual dating apps, and usually download Tinder.

 Finally, both men and women have to pay to properly use eHarmony.
 Many online dating apps are structured in such a way that women don’t need to pay, but men are practically forced to do so just so they can use the app and expect any sort of success.

 Finally, eHarmony only gives you a limited amount of matches every day.
 It does this as a way to make matches seem more precious and encourage users to take them more seriously.

 While this approach work relatively well for building more serious relationships, it’s not really a good way to find hookup partners.